LibreQoE/LibreQoS/docs/v1.5/TechnicalDocs/integrations.md

 - integrationUISProutes.csv

 ShapedDevices.csv will be overwritten every time the UISP integration is run.

+To ensure the network.json is always overwritten with the newest version pulled in by the integration, please edit `/etc/lqos.conf` with the command `sudo nano /etc/lqos.conf`.
+Edit the file to set the value of `always_overwrite_network_json` to `true`.
+Then, run `sudo systemctl restart lqosd`.

-You have the option to run integrationUISP.py automatically on boot and every 5 minutes, which is recommended.
+You have the option to run integrationUISP.py automatically on boot and every X minutes (set by the parameter `queue_refresh_interval_mins`), which is highly recommended.
 This can be enabled by setting ```enable_uisp = true``` in `/etc/lqos.conf`.
+Once set, run `sudo systemctl restart lqos_scheduler`.

 ## Powercode Integration